People love German Shepherd dogs for their numerous virtues, including their adventurous spirit and athletic abilities.

 - Dog Life Jackets – A life jacket is necessary for your German Shepherd to avoid drowning.
-To avoid further problems, do check that the life jacket fits in perfectly
+To avoid further problems, do check that the life jacket fits in perfectly.

 - Dog Goggles – It is recommended to buy goggles for your German Shepherd as his/her eyes are also sensitive to water

-- Dog Collars – If you want to have something to grab on when your German Shepherd is drowning or if you want to spot your dog instantly, get your German Shepherd a collar now!
+- Dog Collars – If you want to have something to grab on to when your German Shepherd is drowning or if you want to spot your dog instantly, get your German Shepherd a collar now!

 - Dog Swimming Leash – With a Dog Swimming Leash, you can easily monitor your dog without getting wet.
-Just make sure that you don’t make it so tight that your dog start to feel suffocated.
+Just make sure that you don’t make it so tight that your dog starts to feel suffocated.